 Access to Equipment Booking (Requires a current user account)

 The Electrical and Computer Engineering's (ECE) Biological Applications Laboratory contains facilities for PC-2 Biological Containment and is certified for live cell and micro-organism experiments.
 This is a research facility for the inter-departmental Nanostructure Engineering, Science and Technology research group, as well as the MacDiarmid Institute for Advanced Materials and Nanotechnology and the Biomolecular Interaction Centre.

-The equipment in the Nanofabrication Laboratory covers most aspects of cell culture, biological imaging and microfluidic device testing.
+The equipment in the Biological Applications Laboratory covers most aspects of cell culture, biological imaging and microfluidic device testing.
 The principal tools are:

 - Class 2 Biological Laminar Flow Hood